See all Blogs

 Giving customers a good joining incentive, say 20% off or 50% off, can surely entice people to start a subscription, and you can hope that they forget to cancel, but there are high chances that a lot of them will drop off after the first order (considering offering a one-time coupon before they leave)

-Second order churn is an industry-wide DTC problem.
+Second-order churn is an industry-wide DTC problem.
 Brands can beat this by building their funnel the right way.
 Instead of getting quick customers with high discounts, your funnel should be based on progressive discovery.

 The idea is to convert a mildly interested customer - one who has been acquainted with your product into an extremely interested customer and then that into a customer who’s willing to make a bigger commitment like “I want to stop using my old tea brand and start using yours from now onwards”.